 this can happen is difficult.
 One way of achieving this is to place the

-project interests beyond he scope of other competing, or commercial, interests,
+project interests beyond the scope of competing, or commercial, interests,

 and a research project may have the chance to do this.
-The demand within
+For development

-the eLib programme to create an exit strategy, while an understandable,
+is also the demand within the eLib programme to create an exit strategy,

 Evaluation is a good thing!
 Independent evaluation of a project is

 vital.
 If there is one lesson that might be applicable to other collaborative

 eLib projects, it is to appoint an external evaluator early.
 The evaluator